hrgrimsl/taylor_ucc/README.md

 -D1 is reported for all methods but I'm not sure it's right when computed manually

--In general I don't expect this code to work for uhf

 -Test/example file is tests/test_h4.py

 ### Copyright